Doctor of Philosophy in Communication Studies

 Research Skills & Responsible Scholarship requirement:

 Successful candidates will satisfactory complete both a written and an oral comprehensive examination over communication theory, research methodology, and the student’s two areas of emphasis.
-All students must enroll in dissertation hours (COMS 999) in accordance with the University policy on Doctoral Candidacy.
+Comprehensive exams are evaluated by the student's committee.
+Committees should meet all requirements specified in the Doctoral student Oral Exam Committee Composition policy.

 Approved Methodology Courses